by Chris Wayan, 2013-

 The Hawaiian Basin has another invisible peculiarity, one most of us would see as normal--but which isn't on Abyssia.
 Quakes are common all over Abyssia; its land is mostly associated with rift zones.
 Abyssians don't build skyscrapers or cathedrals.
 Pyramids, maybe--they don't fall over.
 Now, the continent of Pacifica is no seismic exception; nearly all the coasts are quake-prone.
 But the Hawaiian Basin has fewer quakes (and their associated tsunamis) than the coasts with their deep trenches.
 Build here, and you may go generations without a good shaking.
 And quakes here stay local, in contrast to places like the eastern USA, where quakes are rare but severe and vast in extent--that tightly welded plate resounds like a bell for thousands of kilometers.
-Central and Eastern Pacifica is broken into strips, at least limiting the extent of the damage along the coast, though a shock may propagate far inland.
+Central and Eastern Pacifica is broken into strips, at least limiting the extent of the damage along the coast, though a shock can propagate far inland.

-A long section to come on the shores of this large quasi-sea, some 40% of the total area of the Hawaiian complex; larger than our Black Sea.
+For now, I'll just outline a voyage around the shores of this large quasi-sea, some 40% of the total area of the Hawaiian complex; larger than our Black Sea.

 Nezza in Follow the Dream, central Pacifica